AdobeDocs/experience-manager-65.en/help/sites-developing/customizing-content-fragments.md

 >
 >[Content fragment models](/help/assets/content-fragments/content-fragments-models.md) are recommended for creating all new fragments.
 >
->Content Fragment Models are used for all examples in We.Retail.
+>Content Fragment Models are used for all examples in WKND.

 >[!NOTE]
 >